ownport/pyactors/docs/introduction.md

  * None of the actions are required, and they may be applied in any order.
  * It only processes one message at a time.
 In other words, a single actor does not give you any concurrency, and it does not need to use e.g. locks to protect its own state.

+## Greenlets

+Greenlets, sometimes referred to as "green threads," are a lightweight structure that allows you to do some cooperative multithreading in Python without the system overhead of real threads (like the thread or threading module would use).
+The main thing to keep in mind when dealing with greenlets is that a greenlet will never yield to another greenlet unless it calls some function in gevent that yields.

 ### It does not share state with anybody else.

 ```python